onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "Understanding the often unconscious nature of genetic control is the first step toward understanding that—in many realms, not just sex—we’re all puppets, and our best hope for even partial liberation is to try to decipher the logic of the puppeteer." - [Robert Wright](https://www.goodreads.com/quotes/1210774-understanding-the-often-unconscious-nature-of-genetic-control-is-the)

+> "Nothing is so difficult as not deceiving oneself." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/66669-nothing-is-so-difficult-as-not-deceiving-oneself)

+> "The first principle is that you must not fool yourself and you are the easiest person to fool." - [Richard Feynman](https://www.goodreads.com/quotes/193533-the-first-principle-is-that-you-must-not-fool-yourself)

 The bias blind spot is the cognitive bias of recognizing the impact of biases on the judgment of others, while failing to see the impact of biases on one's own judgment. https://en.wikipedia.org/wiki/Bias_blind_spot